tobimori/paywallr/README.md

 > The CMS of the FUNKE Mediengruppe uses a solution by Piano, where the content gets removed afterwards.
 This script is easily blocked and requires no further work.

+> **Introduced in Version 2.0.** Some articles of some FUNKE newspapers will be "encrypted" with a Caesar chiffre.
+This is easily decrypted with no further work required.

 ### VRM (e.g. Mittelhessen, Echo Online, Allgemeine Zeitung)

 > The CMS of the Verlagsgruppe Rhein-Main encrypts the article afterwards.
 They use a solution of the company LaterPay, whose encryption can be prevented by removing the configuration key used by LaterPay.

 ### DuMont Newsnet (e.g. Kölner Stadtanzeiger & Mitteldeutsche Zeitung)

-> DuMont hides the article with css and displays a paywall container over it.
+> DuMont hides the article with CSS rules and displays a paywall container over it.

 ### Saarbrücker Zeitung